Current Federal Reserve Interest Rates and Why They Change

 The Fed's higher rates affect your savings, your purchases and your loans.
 Learn about five things you can do right now to protect your finances.

 The FOMC sets a target for the fed funds rate at its regular meeting.
-Banks charge each other this rate when they lend each other fed funds.
+Banks charge each other this rate when they lend each other funds.
 Those are loans banks make to each other to meet the Fed's reserve requirement.
 Technically, the banks set these rates, not the Federal Reserve.
 But banks usually follow whatever rate the Fed sets as its target.

-The fed funds rate is the most significant leading economic indicators in the world.
+The fed funds rate is the most significant leading economic indicator in the world.
 Its importance is psychological as well as financial.
 In fact, the only two rates it directly impacts are the prime lending rate and adjustable rate mortgages.
 The yield on the 10-year Treasury note determines conventional mortgage rates.
 Find out how the two work in controlling recession and inflation.